smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `- all items` - ban all items

 `- all abilities, + No Ability` - ban all abilities (No Ability needs to be specifically allowed to allow Pokemon with no abilities)

+### Complex bans

+`- Blaziken + Speed Boost` - ban a combination of things in a single Pokemon (you can have a Blaziken, and you can have Speed Boost on the same team, but the Blaziken can't have Speed Boost)

+`- Drizzle ++ Swift Swim` - ban a combination of things in a team (if any Pokémon on your team have Drizzle, no Pokémon can have Swift Swim)

 Unbans